Heroku External Objects

 Heroku External Objects is available as part of Heroku Connect.
 It provides an oData wrapper for a Heroku Postgres database that has been configured for use with Heroku Connect.
 This feature allows other web services to retrieve data from within the specified Heroku Postgres database using RESTful endpoints generated by the wrapper.

 Used in tandem with Salesforce Connect, the feature permits data in a Heroku Postgres database to be represented in a Salesforce deployment, where it can be viewed (including within Apex and Visualforce pages), searched, and related to other objects.
-It cannot be used in standard reports as the data is only available by reference.
+It can’t be used in standard reports as the data is only available by reference.

 Service Authentication